AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 ## Feedback rating {#feedbackrating}

-Captivate Prime prompts the learner to provide feedback about their experience with the Mobile App.
+Learning Manager prompts the learner to provide feedback about their experience with the Mobile App.
 This feedback appears once in a month and gives enough time interval for users to experience the app and then provide the feedback.

 | ![](assets/image013.png) | ![](assets/image014.png)|
 |---|---|